ObaidUr-Rahmaan/react-flask-full-stack-template/README.md

 - Connecting a React front-end with Flask api backend for full-stack web dev. :)

-Fork this repo to work on your own React + Flask projects :p
+Fork this repo to create your own React + Flask projects :p

 ## Deployment